reflectoring/reflectoring.github.io/_posts/2021-01-22-x-ways-to-write-meaningful-commit-messages.md

 #### Conventional Commit Messages in Depth
 Firstly we discuss conventional commit messages in general, following by a brief review of what Semantic Versioning is.
-Then we explain the three most famous suggested styles.
+Then we explain the some most famous styles.

 [Conventionalcommits](https://www.conventionalcommits.org/en/v1.0.0/) **suggests great commit message formats that joint perfectly with semantic commits conventions**.
 We explain it thoroughly after a quick review of what semantic versioning is.